-While statistically different from 1, the incident rate ratios on Games Remaining and $NL \times Games Remaining$ are economically small.
+While statistically different from 1, the incident rate ratios on Games Remaining and NL \times Games Remaining are economically small.
 The results suggest that the impact of an additional game remaining in the AL increases the number of hit batsmen by only about 0.7%.
-Furthermore, in the NL, the impact of an additional game remaining increases the number of hit batsmen by about 0.2%.
-As expected and consistent with the moral hazard hypothesis, the impact of an additional game remaining in the AL. Unexpectedly however, the more games remaining between two teams, the more batters are hit.
-One possible explanation is that the Games Remaining variable is associated with what point in the season a team is at, such that a game early in the season may not be as important as a game later in the season when teams are competing for a playoff spot.
-Therefore, pitchers may view games earlier in the season as "lower cost" games which results in more hit batsmen.
+Furthermore, in the NL, the impact of an additional game remaining increases the number of hit batsmen by about 0.2%.11 As expected and consistent with the moral hazard hypothesis, the impact of an additional game remaining in the NL is smaller than in the AL. Unexpectedly however, the more games remaining between two teams, the more batters are hit.
+One possible explanation is that the Games Remaining variable is associated with what point in the season a team is at, such that a game early in the season may not be as important as a game later in the season when teams are competing for a play-off spot.
+Therefore, pitchers may view games earlier in the season as "lower cost" games that results in more hit batsmen.
 Nonetheless, the magnitude of the impact is almost trivial.